 What is your Admission Policy for Military Personnel?

-UC Irvine Program in Nursing Science will accept qualified student applicants who have completed relevant military education and experiences, have met the admission requirements, and who present documented equivalency courses.
+UC Irvine School of Nursing will accept qualified student applicants who have completed relevant military education and experiences, have met the admission requirements, and who present documented equivalency courses.
 These applications will be reviewed on an individual basis by the Student Affairs Manager and the Associate Director.
 These individuals are eligible for consideration of completion of challenge exams following admission to the nursing program.
 Any veteran who has completed their BA or BS degree and required prerequisites is welcome to apply to our Masters Entry Program in Nursing (MEPN). http://www.nursing.uci.edu/mepn/.